resolvetosavelives/benchmarks/README.md

 This prevents downtime during the deploy that would otherwise happen during the 7-10 minutes the app would take to warm up after each deploy.
 Swap slots waits for the warmup to finish before swapping.

-Ideally we would do the same deployment for staging bit 4 slots just seemed like a lot.
+We may want to do the same with staging to mirror production.
+The slots share the same resources so it would not increase costs, only complexity.

 ## CI/CD